-For the second quarter of fiscal 2023 and 2022, total revenue was \$1.7 billion and \$1.3 billion, respectively, representing year-over-year growth of 25.7%.
+For the third quarter of fiscal 2023 and 2022, total revenue was \$1.7 billion and \$1.4 billion, respectively, representing year-over-year growth of 24.1%.
 Our growth reflects the increased adoption of our portfolio, which consists of product, subscriptions, and support.
 We believe our portfolio will enable us to benefit from recurring revenues and new revenues as we continue to grow our end-customer base.
-As of January 31, 2023, we had end-customers in over 180 countries.
+As of April 30, 2023, we had end-customers in over 180 countries.
 Our end-customers represent a broad range of industries, including education, energy, financial services, government entities, healthcare, Internet and media, manufacturing, public sector, and telecommunications, and include almost all of the Fortune 100 companies and a majority of the Global 2000 companies.
 We maintain a field sales force that works closely with our channel partners in developing sales opportunities.
 We primarily use a two-tiered, indirect fulfillment model whereby we sell our products, subscriptions, and support to our distributors, which, in turn, sell to our resellers, which then sell to our end-customers.

-Our product revenue grew to \$352.9 million, or 21.3% of total revenue, for the second quarter of fiscal 2023, representing year-over-year growth of 14.6%.
+Our product revenue grew to \$388.1 million, or 22.6% of total revenue, for the third quarter of fiscal 2023, representing year-over-year growth of 10.4%.
 Product revenue is primarily generated from sales of our appliances, primarily our ML-Powered Next-Generation Firewall.
 Product revenue also includes revenue derived from software licenses of Panaroma, SD-WAN, and the VM-Series.
 Our ML-Powered Next-Generation Firewall incorporates our PAN-OS operating system, which provides a consistent set of capabilities across our entire network security product line.
 Our appliances and software licenses include a broad set of built-in networking and security features and functionalities.
 Our products are designed for different performance requirements throughout an organization, ranging from our PA-410, which is designed for small organizations and remote or branch offices, to our top-of-the-line PA-7080, which is designed for large-scale data centers and service provider use.
 The same firewall functionality that is delivered in our physical appliances is also available in our VM-Series virtual firewalls, which secure virtualized and cloud-based computing environments, and in our CN-Series container firewalls, which secure container environments and traffic.

-Our subscription and support revenue grew to \$1.3 billion, or 78.7% of total revenue, for the second quarter of fiscal 2023, representing year-over-year growth of 29.1%.
+Our subscription and support revenue grew to \$1.3 billion, or 77.4% of total revenue, for the third quarter of fiscal 2023, representing year-over-year growth of 28.7%.
 Our subscriptions provide our end-customers with near real-time access to the latest antivirus, intrusion prevention, web filtering, modern malware prevention, data loss prevention, and cloud access security broker capabilities across the network, endpoints, and the cloud.
 When end-customers purchase our physical, virtual, or container firewall appliances, or certain cloud offerings, they typically purchase support in order to receive ongoing security updates, upgrades, bug fixes, and repairs.
 In addition to the subscriptions purchased with these appliances, end-customers may also purchase other subscriptions on a per-user, per-endpoint, or capacity-based basis.
 We also offer professional services, including incident response, risk management, and digital forensic services.

 We continue to invest in innovation as we evolve and further extend the capabilities of our portfolio, as we believe that innovation and timely development of new features and products are essential to meeting the needs of our end-customers and improving our competitive position.
-For example, in November 2022, we launched PAN-OS® 11.0 Nova, which introduced 50 product updates and innovations.
-Among them were the new Advanced WildFire® cloud-delivered security service that brings unprecedented protection against evasive malware and the updated Advanced Threat Prevention service which now protects against zero-day injection attacks.
+For example, in March 2023, we enhanced our Prisma SASE capabilities for organizations to leverage the power of artificial intelligence to drive better security outcomes and operating efficiencies.